etraveli/work.at.etraveli/README.md

-# Front-end assignment at Etraveli
+# Front-end assignment at Etraveli Group

 For this assignment you'll create an app for listing Star Wars movies.
-The data should be fetched from the following endpoint: https://star-wars-api.herokuapp.com/films.
+The data should be fetched from the following endpoint: https://swapi.dev/api/films/?format=json.

 ## Description